 - abusing drugs or alcohol, and

-- picking up new criminal charges
+- picking up new criminal charges6

 7. What if I do not finish?

-8. Does my jurisdiction offer Veterans Trauma Court in Colorado?
+8. Does my jurisdiction offer Veterans Court?

-VTC is usually available in the following districts: Golden, Denver, Colorado Springs, Pueblo, Brighton, Centennial, and El Paso County (4th Judicial District).
 For the most current list of locations and contact information, click here.

 Arrested in Nevada or California?
-Visit in our information pages on Nevada Veterans Court and California Veterans Treatment Court and Military Diversion.
+Visit our information pages on Nevada Veterans Court and California Veterans Treatment Court and Military Diversion.

 See also the U.S. Department of Veterans Justice Outreach Program.